-- Events that involve an immediate threat to a person or property: screams, attacks, gunshots, fires and/or smoke, hazardous goods incidents, downed power lines, car accidents with injuries or any other medical emergency that is a threat to life or health
+- Events that involve an immediate threat to a person or property: screams for help (domestic dispute), attacks, gunshots, fires and/or smoke, hazardous goods incidents, downed power lines, car accidents with injuries or any other medical emergency that is a threat to life or health

-- A substantive, in-progress crime such as a fight, break and enter (if there is a suspect on scene) or a report of an impaired driver
+- An in-progress crime such as theft, break and enter or vandalism (if there is a suspect on scene) or to report an impaired driver

-- A serious crime that has just occurred (examples: sexual assault or robbery)
+- A serious crime that has just occurred (sexual or other assault, robbery, child abduction)

-- Reporting a crime with no suspect (example: theft of a licence plate)
+- Reporting a crime with no suspect (example: theft of a licence plate or bicycle)

-- Reporting a crime with suspect, but suspect is not on the scene (example: fraud)
+- Reporting a crime with suspect, but the suspect is not on the scene (example: fraud)

 - Reporting a serious crime with suspect, but with a lengthy delay (example: assault that occurred “last night” at a bar)